Paramodular Abelian Varieties of Odd Conductor: Abelian surfaces of odd conductor

 Let $C_{\!/\Q}$ be a curve and $\cC$ a global integral model over $\Z.$ We have {\em mild} reduction at $p$ if $\cC$ is bad at $p$, but the N\'eron model of $J(C)$ is not.
-Let $C$ be given by the {\em non}-minimal model
+Assume that $C$ is given by the {\em non}-minimal model

-where $m$ is an integer, $s$ a quadratic polynomial in $\Z[x],$ \'etale mod $m,$ $a_0$ an integer prime to $m $ and all other $a_i$ are linear in $\Z[x].$ If the discriminant of $C$ is $m^{22}n$ with $n$ prime to $m,$ then the prime divisors of $m$ are of mild reduction.
-The converse can be deduced by strong approximation from \cite{Liu2}.
-In Table \ref{EX}, such curves are indicated by the symbol ``mild@$m$" and the conductor of their Jacobians is in the first column.
+where $m$ is an integer, $s$ is a quadratic polynomial in $\Z[x],$ \'etale mod $m,$ $a_0$ is an integer prime to $m $ and all other $a_i$ are linear in $\Z[x].$ If the discriminant of $C$ is $m^{22}n$ with $n$ prime to $m,$ then the prime divisors of $m$ are of mild reduction.
+The converse can be deduced by strong approximation from \cite{Liu}.
+In Table \ref{EX}, such a curve is indicated by the symbol ``mild@$m$" and the conductor of its Jacobian is in the first column.

-If $X$ is a curve of genus three with a degree two cover over an elliptic curve $E$, then the kernel Prym$(X/E)$ of the natural projection $\pi\! : J(X)\to J(E)$ is an abelian surface with (1,2)-polarization.
-Its conductor is the quotient of that of $J(X)$ by that of $E.$ The surfaces of conductors 561,\, 665,\, 737 are such Pryms.
+If $X$ is a curve of genus three with a degree two cover of a genus one curve $C$, then the kernel Prym$(X/C)$ of the natural projection $\pi\! : J(X)\to J(C)$ is an abelian surface with (1,2)-polarization.
+Its conductor is the quotient of that of $J(X)$ by that of $J(C).$ The surfaces of conductors 561,\, 665,\, 737 are such Pryms.
 They are {\em not} $\Q$-isogenous to Jacobians and will be described in a note \cite{BK4} on abelian surfaces of polarization (1,2).

 Let $E$ be an elliptic curve, defined over $k=\Q(\sqrt{d}),$ of conductor $\mathfrak{c} $ and not isogenous to its conjugate.
-Then the Weil restriction $S=R_{k/\Q}E$ is a surface of paramodular type with conductor $d^2N(\mathfrak{c})$ (see \cite{Mil2}).
+Then the Weil restriction $S=R_{k/\Q}E$ is a surface of paramodular type with conductor $d^2N_{k/\Q}(\mathfrak{c})$ (see \cite{Mil2}).
 The surfaces of conductors $657=3^2\! \cdot\!73$ and $775=5^2\!\cdot\!31$ are Weil restrictions of curves defined over $\Q(\sqrt{-3})$ and $\Q(\sqrt{5}),$ respectively.
 It is expected that elliptic curves over real fields should correspond to parallel weight 2 Hilbert modular forms.
-The recent preprint \cite{JLR} lifts such Hilbert modular eigenforms over real quadratic fields to paramodular forms when Rem.\! \ref{rem}ii holds and so verifies our conjecture, with expected level, for Weil restrictions of ``Hilbert modular elliptic curves."
+In the recent preprint \cite{JLR}, such Hilbert modular eigenforms over real quadratic fields are lifted to paramodular forms when Remark \ref{rem}(iii) applies.
+This supports our conjecture, with expected level, for Weil restrictions of ``Hilbert modular elliptic curves."
 For imaginary quadratic fields, work of Cremona and his students combined with \cite{Tay2} suggests modularity there as well.